hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 figured, why not do the same?

 In this case I'll write about the Dark Tower book series, which I read a long time ago.

-In my opinion, Stephen King's magnum opus ended up being too ambitious, the fact that he is now sober did't help his inspiration either, and I think he felt this urge to finish it somehow, after the accident of course.
+In my opinion, Stephen King's magnum opus ended up being too ambitious.
+I think he felt this urge to finish it somehow, after the accident of course, and the fact that he was sober didn't help his inspiration either.

 To my liking, not many people disagree with me: